Apple Corps and EMI Music have announced a limited edition USB drive containing The Beatles’ back catalogue.

 The 16 GB drives will feature a specially-designed Flash interface.
 The music will be encoded in both FLAC 24-bit/44.1 kHz and mp3 at 320 kbps.

-The drive will be on sale 7 December (8 December in North America).
-The Beatles' official store lists the drives at $279.99 USD or £200 GBP, although Amazon are listing them for less.
+The drive will go on sale on 7 December (8 December in North America).
+The Beatles’ official store lists the drives at $279.99 USD or £200 GBP, although Amazon are listing them for less.
 Only 30,000 will be made available worldwide.